hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 In any stock piping system, the pump provides flow and develops hydraulic pressure (head) to overcome the differential in head between two points.
-This total head differential consists of pressure head, static head, velocity head and total friction head produced by friction between the pulp suspension and the pipe, bends, and fittings.
+This total head consists of pressure head, static head, velocity head and total friction head produced by friction between the pulp suspension and the pipe, bends, and fittings.
 The total friction